bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsAJointControlEquipment_1y8uHbp6z5vfRtA_1nm6D8/Documentation.md

- YES/NO – security equipment that check mechanical functionality (RFI)
+Indicates whether a security equipment checks mechanical functionality (RFI functionality) or not.